-Step 5.
-The cylinder must then be put under a hydraulic press to keep the sleeve from rising while the cylinder is cooling.
+- Step 6.
+The cylinder must then be put under a hydraulic press to keep the sleeve from rising while the cylinder is cooling. - Step 7.
+The cylinder (sleeve) must be bored out and honed to insure proper piston clearance.

-Step 6.
-The ports of the sleeve must then be blended with the cylinder by using an assortment of hand grinding porting tools.
-Mismatched ports will cause some power loss to the engine.

-Step 7.
-After the ports have been matched, the cylinder (sleeve) must be bored out and honed to insure proper piston clearance.

 Measure your piston at the skirt to properly bore the sleeved cylinder to the correct bore size.
-Chamfer the edges of all the ports to prevent the rings from catching on a sharp edge.